AlexJinyuLiu/CSC207_Trader_Project/phase2/README_Phase2.txt

     We implemented:
         * Strategy for login logic.
-We had multiple different ways of logging in and wanted to make logging in extensible for security concerns in the future.
-In ValidateLoginStrategy.
+We had multiple different ways of logging in and wanted to make logging in extensible and avoid duplicate code.
+This also encapsulated the login process and helps with security concerns in the future.
+Used In usecasepack's ValidateLoginStrategy and it's child classes.
         * Dependency injection throughout our use-case layer and controller/presenter layer to ease dependencies between classes.
 We use UseCaseGrouper and ControllerPresenterGrouper to hold and distribute all of our instances.